 T/F 9-1-1 Certifications basically are all the same.

 False.
 NECC is the only certification that requires a lab skills exam and the written exam is online.
 Others do not and are not.
-Other certifications require re-certification NECC does not.
-NECC is no cost for teachers and $15 a student.
+Other certifications require re-certification – NECC does not.
+NECC is affordable at only $25 a student.
 Others costs vary.
 Be sure to know all the facts before you make a decision on which certification to use.
 Know that what students need the MOST is to build skills and a portfolio that will help them move to the top of the candidates and any certification is a good thing to have regardless.